 Living with type 2 diabetes means it’s important to be mindful about what you snack on.
 Try to choose options that help you manage your blood sugar.
 And because everyone responds to certain foods differently, there’s no one-is-size-fits-all snacking guide.

-But snack time doesn’t have to be complicated or boring.
+But this doesn’t mean snack time has to be complicated or boring!
 Here are some grab-and-go snacks that can be healthy picks when you have type 2 diabetes.

-Nuts are an excellent source of protein, healthy fats, and vitamins.
+Nuts are excellent sources of protein, healthy fats, and vitamins.
 Plus, they’re super easy to grab when you’re in a rush.
-Pecans, macadamia nuts, peanuts, walnuts, and almonds are all terrific choices.
+Some great nut choices include:

 Carrots, bell peppers, cucumbers, and celery sticks are great for dipping into hummus.
 These colorful veggies are also full of vitamins, minerals, fiber, and antioxidants.

 Hummus is made from chickpeas, making it high